-- behavior that, in the sole discretion of the instructor, is disruptive or harmful to the classroom or learning environment; - behavior directed at a student in the course or the instructor or anyone aiding the instructor (e.g., proctor, teaching assistant, guest lecturer, etc.,) and that, in the sole discretion of the instructor, is: harassing in nature, including but not limited to: harassing behavior based on characteristics protected by federal or state law; rude, obnoxious, disrespectful or discourteous; threatening (whether the threat is explicit, implicit or veiled); or intimidating; - refusal of a student to remove himself/herself immediately from a class meeting or function after having been directed to do so by the instructor or person in charge of the class meeting or function; - a student's continuing to attend meetings (or attempting to or participating in related activities) of a course from which he/she has been suspended, un-enrolled or withdrawn; - refusal of a student to respectfully comply with an instructor's standards of behavior and attire in a course, including but not limited to such matters as: texting or emailing instead of participating in class or paying attention; accessing/using electronic devices; inappropriate dress; eating in class; sleeping in class; arriving late to class or leaving early from class. - Professional behavior issues that have been articulated in the specific cour
+- behavior that, in the sole discretion of the instructor, is disruptive or harmful to the classroom or learning environment; - behavior directed at a student in the course or the instructor or anyone aiding the instructor (e.g., proctor, teaching assistant, guest lecturer, etc.,) and that, in the sole discretion of the instructor, is: harassing in nature, including but not limited to: harassing behavior based on characteristics protected by federal or state law; rude, obnoxious, disrespectful or discourteous; threatening (whether the threat is explicit, implicit or veiled); or intimidating; - refusal of a student to remove himself/herself immediately from a class meeting or function after having been directed to do so by the instructor or person in charge of the class meeting or function; - a student's continuing to attend meetings (or attempting to or participating in related activities) of a course from which he/she has been suspended, un-enrolled or withdrawn: - refusal of a student to respectfully comply with an instructor's standards of behavior and attire in a course, including but not limited to such matters as: texting or emailing instead of participating in class or paying attention; accessing/using electronic devices; inappropriate dress; eating in class; sleeping in class; arriving late to class or leaving early from class. - Threatening a faculty member in any way. - Professionalism issues in the classroom setting or related to academic work

-When a student (or students) engage(s) in unacceptable instructional behavior, an instructor, in his or her sole discretion, can impose any of the following sanctions:
+When a student (or students) engages(s) in unacceptable instructional behavior, an instructor, in his or her sole discretion, can impose any of the following sanctions: